pratapladhani/mcs-labs/labs/autonomous-cua/README.md

 ## 🤔 Why This Matters

-Legacy systems without APIs create major roadblocks for automation, forcing employees to rely on manual processes or support teams to access critical data.
-This slows down decision-making, increases errors, and reduces productivity.
+Legacy systems without APIs create major roadblocks for automation.
+Traditional RPA often relies on fragile screen-scraping or manual workarounds, which slow down decision-making, increase errors, and reduce productivity.

-This lab demonstrates how Microsoft Copilot Studio can bridge that gap.
-By simulating human interaction with internal systems, you’ll learn to build an autonomous agent that retrieves data securely and efficiently - without needing API access.
-The result: faster responses, reduced manual workload, and smarter, real-time decisions.
+This lab introduces Microsoft Copilot Studio and Computer Using Agents (CUA) as a smarter solution.
+By simulating human interaction with internal systems, CUAs can securely access and process data - without needing API integration.
+You’ll learn to build an autonomous agent that delivers faster responses, reduces manual workload, and enables real-time, informed decisions.

 ---